ome/omero-documentation/README.rst

 * the OMERO documentation is under the ``omero`` folder,
 * the OME Model and Formats documentation is under the ``formats`` folder,
+* the OME Contributing Developer documentation is under the ``contributing`` folder,
 * the shared configuration and themes are under the ``common`` folder.

 The structure of each documentation folder follows the Sphinx system